mayasaffron/Kaur-Health/README.md

 **SQLight** database was used for the development which is installed with Django.

 - Deployment phase
-**PostgreSQL** was used on deployment stage, which is provided as add-on by Heroku application.
+**PostgreSQL** was used on the deployment stage, which is provided as add-on by Heroku application.

 - User model is provided as a default by [Django's authentication system](https://docs.djangoproject.com/en/3.1/ref/contrib/auth/).

-## Data Models
+## Data Modeling

 #### User
 The user model utilised for this project is the standard model, provided by from django.contrib.auth.models

 #### Products app models
 Within the products app, the <strong>Product</strong> model holds all the data necessary for the functionality of the store.
-The <strong>Category</strong> model, provides the categories for which the products depend on.
+The <strong>Category</strong> model provides the categories on which the products depend on.

 ##### Category Model
 | Title | Key in db | Form validation type | Data type |